How to Sell a House By Owner in Vermont

 To make the best impression on buyers, begin by getting your home in top condition.
 Start with basic repairs and address any cosmetic issues like chipped paint, scuffed floors, or broken fixtures.
 Small upgrades, like new light fixtures or fresh landscaping, can also boost curb appeal.

-• Make needed repairs: Fix leaky faucets, broken screens, loose knobs or handles, and repair or replace broken appliances.
+- Make needed repairs: Tackle minor fixes, such as leaky faucets, broken screens, loose knobs or handles, and broken appliances.

 »Learn more: How to Prepare Your Home for Sale and Attract Buyers